Ekachakra: Pandava Tala

 This place is a five-minute walk (400m) into the fields, southeast of Nityananda's birthplace.
 It is surrounded by a group of Keli-kadamba trees.
 The Pandavas are said to have lived here with their mother, Kunti, when they were exiled to the forest.

 Bankima Raya Mandira

 The current deity within the Bankima Raya temple was found by Nityananda himself, within the Yamuna river of Ekachakra.

 The deity was then installed in a temple that is now submerged within Jahnu kunda.

 Nityananda is believed to have merged within this deity at the time of his disappearance.

 The present temple of Bankima Raya is also an old one.

 The deity of Jahnava Mata (Nityananda's wife) was placed beside him.

 In this temple there is also a small samadhi of Virachandra Goswami.

+How to Reach

+Ekchakra Dham is located in Birchandrapur, in the Birbhum district of West Bengal, India.
+The site can be easily reached using various modes of transportation: